SerenityOS/serenity/Base/usr/share/man/man8/TelnetServer.md

 ## Description

 TelnetServer is a basic telnet server for Serenity.
 By default, it runs on port 23 and provides a shell upon connection.
+This program must be run as root.

 ## Options